A double blow for the Insolvency Service. 2 Liquidations – crown debt, inadequate books and records and Phoenixism – but no Director Disqualification

 Our client was overwhelmed and relieved at the result.
 He said:

-“I will never be able to thank Suky enough for what she has done for me.
-She gave me a lifeline the first time round.
+“I will never be able to thank NDP enough for what she has done for me.
+You gave me a lifeline the first time round.
 When the second investigation was launched against me, I really thought it was the end of the road for me.
-Suky pulled it out of the bag again to my surprise and relief.
-She has given me so much useful information and advice along the way and I’m confident that this will be the last time the Insolvency Service even look in my direction.”
+NDP pulled it out of the bag again to my surprise and relief.
+You have given me so much useful information and advice along the way and I’m confident that this will be the last time the Insolvency Service even look in my direction.”

-Suky’s expertise and skill not only allowed her client to avoid a significant period of disqualification and potential criminal investigation (arising out of deficient books and records) but also helped to preserve his ability to trade his current limited company (which thrives).
+Our team’s expertise and skill not only allowed the client to avoid a significant period of disqualification and potential criminal investigation (arising out of deficient books and records) but also helped to preserve his ability to trade his current limited company (which thrives).

 Defending director disqualification allegations – it’s all in the detail